mdb80/rgb-ledc-controller/readme.md

 - **Independent LED Control**: Each RGB LED can be controlled independently, which allows for complex lighting effects across multiple LEDs.
 Please note that the maximum number of LEDs that can be controlled simultaneously is limited to 2 due to the LEDC module having only 8 channels available.
 - **Color and Brightness Control**: The library provides precise control over the color (through RGB values) and brightness (through PWM signal) of each LED.
 - **Various Lighting Effects**: Several lighting effects are supported including blinking, color transitions, and "breathing" effects (gradual brightening and dimming).
 Each effect comes with customizable timing parameters to fit a variety of application needs.
 - **Easy-to-Use API**: The functions provided by the library have a straightforward interface, making it easy to add sophisticated LED control to your ESP32 projects.
+The API functions are designed to be asynchronous, utilizing the high precision timer module of ESP-IDF, ensuring precise timing and smooth transitions in the lighting effects.

 ## License

 This software is licensed under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.
 To view a copy of this license, visit http://creativecommons.org/licenses/by-nc-nd/4.0/.
 You may not use, distribute, modify, or sell this software without the express permission of the author.
-For more information, please contact the author at massimodallabona@gmail.com.
+For more information, please contact the author [here](mailto:massimodallabona@gmail.com).

 ## Installation